 What does it mean to invoke “evolutionary theory”?
 Is “neo-Darwinism” (or “Darwinism”) a theory, a school of thought, or something else?
 What gives a theory structure and meaning (e.g., axioms, themes, formulae)?
 What is the relationship between mathematical formalisms and other statements of “theory” (e.g., what does it mean for a lecturer to show a key equation of quantitative evolutionary genetics and assert “this is neo-Darwinism” 1)?
 Who decides how a theory is defined, or redefined (e.g., is Ohta’s “nearly neutral” theory an alternative to, or a variant of, Kimura’s Neutral Theory of Molecular Evolution)?

-In this post, we’ll begin the process of developing a shared framework for productively discussing “theory” and “theories”.
-We will begin by addressing an ambiguity in the use of the word “theory”, partly because this particular ambiguity is important, and partly as an exercise in addressing semantics.
+For various purposes, I would like to begin developing a framework for productively discussing “theory” and “theories”.
+Here I begin by addressing an ambiguity in the use of the word “theory”, partly because this particular ambiguity is important, and partly as an exercise in addressing semantics.
 2

 This is the third in a series of 2010 blogs entitled “The Mutationism Myth” (a more scholarly version of this material ended being published in J. Hist.
 Biol. by Stoltzfus and Cable, 2014)